jordom18/homeassistant-config/README.md

 Home Gear runs in my configuration in a Docker container.

 ### Home Assistant
 The core of my home automation is [Home Assistant](https://www.home-assistant.io).
 It displays all information in a more or less clear way and helps me to write scripts and automations in YAML files.
 Currently I am using mostly the standard UI, but in the future I want to switch to Lovalace tabs.
-For now I realized some scripts and automations to help me controll my flat.
+For now I realized some scripts and automations to help me control my flat.
 For example I turn off every switch and all heaters when I leave my home.
 Also I automated some devices to live my morning rituals.
 However, that is not all by far.
-I have many more ideas to realize in the future and I am sure HA will be usefull partner for that.
+I have many more ideas to realize in the future and I am sure HA will be a usefull partner for that.
 Home Assistant runs in my configuration in a Docker container.

 ## HA Discoverys